cunarist/mcneel-stubs-typed/README.md

-> This is a fork of the original `mcneel/pythonstubs` repository, intended for use by Edit Collective.
-Modifications are currently focused on improving type hint support.
+> This is a fork of the original `mcneel/pythonstubs` repository.
+Modifications are focused on improving type hint support.

 # McNeel Python Stubs